Important Fall Tours Information

 We recommend referring to the City of Charleston’s list of public parking garages here to find the option closet to the starting point of your tour.

 Is public transportation available?

-The City of Charleston has public transportation options.
-Please visit their website for more information. http://www.ridecarta.com/
+The City of Charleston offers various public transportation options.
+Please visit the CARTA website for more information.

 Photography is permitted only within the public right of way.
 No photos may be taken on private property.

 Other than bottled water (with a cap), no smoking, eating, or drinking is allowed on private property.